 Unfortunately for some, you couldn’t prescribe beer.

 Even after Prohibition was lifted in 1933, pharmacies sold plenty of liquor.
 In many places women were banned from bars and saloons, so while men visited the bartender, women visited the doctor.
-Visit our post on The Stormin’ of the Sazerac to see a great vintage picture of a group of women enjoying the famous cocktail on the first day they were allowed to drink at The Roosevelt Bar, New Orleans.Lisa Wade is a professor at Occidental College.
+Visit our post on The Stormin’ of the Sazerac to see a great vintage picture of a group of women enjoying the famous cocktail on the first day they were allowed to drink at The Roosevelt Bar, New Orleans.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.